 - If you want to talk about something, you can hit the comments, of course.
 You can talk about anything.
-And if you need to talk about something in private, you know where to find me — if I know you personally :-)
+And if you need to talk about something in private, you know where to find me — if you know me personally :-)

 - If you came here by Google Search and you need to talk about having been raped, there are some amazing resources out there.
 In the United States, RAINN is probably where you’ll find the most resources.
 If still, you just want to talk to someone, and you feel you have no one, if you feel alone, I’m no expert, but I can hear you, you can talk to me.
 My comments need to be pre-approved, so, no one will see anything you have to say and I can get back to you if you leave any information.